Bristol Blenheim: Production

-In September 1935, an initial contract for 150 aircraft was placed.
-The Air Ministry had chosen to order the type directly from the drawing board, having been urgently sought as one piece of a wider and rapid expansion of the RAF.
-The first aircraft built of this production model, K7033, served as the only prototype; on 25 June 1936, K7033 conducted its first flight from Filton.
-The service name for the aircraft became Blenheim Mk I after the famous battle during the War of the Spanish Succession.
-On 10 March 1937, production deliveries to the RAF formally started; 114 Squadron became the first squadron to receive the Blenheim.
-On 13 January 1938, the Blenheim entered service with No. 30 Squadron, the first overseas squadron to receive the type; in early 1939, the first Blenheims arrived in India.
+In September 1935, the Air Ministry placed a contract for 150 aircraft directly from the drawing board, in a wider part of the rapid expansion of the RAF.
+The first example, K7033, served as the sole prototype and on 25 June 1936, it made its first flight from Filton.
+The service name for the aircraft became Blenheim Mk.I after the War of the Spanish Succession's Battle of Blenheim.
+On 10 March 1937, deliveries to the RAF started and 114 Squadron became the first to receive the Blenheim.
+On 13 January 1938, the Blenheim entered service with No. 30 Squadron, the first overseas squadron and in early 1939, the first Blenheims arrived in India.

-From July 1936 onwards, various additional orders were placed for the Blenheim Mk I, including multiple orders for the export market.
+From July 1936 onwards, various additional orders were placed for the Blenheim Mk.I, including multiple orders for the export market.
 By the end of 1936, 1,568 aircraft were on order.
 In order to meet the demand, secondary assembly lines were established at Chadderton by Avro and at Speke by Rootes Securities.
 The aircraft was built under licence by foreign countries, including Finland, who completed a total of 55 aircraft, and Yugoslavia, which completed 16 aircraft with a further 24 in advanced stages of completion when Germany invaded Yugoslavia.
 Other countries also procured the Blenheim, including Romania, Greece and Turkey.
 By September 1939, orders for the Blenheim had risen to 2,088 aircraft.
-Total production of the Blenheim Mk I in England was 1,351 aircraft prior to the end of the production run in 1939; production had been terminated in favour of more advanced variants.
+Total production of the Blenheim Mk.I in England was 1,351 aircraft prior to the end of the production run in 1939; production had been terminated in favour of more advanced variants.